mrossinek/cobib/src/cobib/man/cobib-zotero.7.md

 ## DESCRIPTION

+> WARNING: this importer backend is **DEPRECATED** and will be removed in v6.0.0 of coBib when the `cobib-zotero` plugin is going to replace it.

 Imports the bibliography from [Zotero](https://www.zotero.org).
 This importer is registered inside the *cobib-import(1)* command.
 In its simplest form, it is executed like so: